The five-year Federal-Provincial cost-shared program, funded through the Canadian Agricultural Partnership, supports:

 For Market Research and Market Development Planning applications only

-To apply for the BC Agrifood & Seafood Market Development Program please complete Part A of the Application (Eligibility Confirmation Form) and submit to IAF at funding(at)iafbc.ca.
+To apply for the BC Agrifood & Seafood Market Development Program please complete the Program Eligibility Form (Part A) and submit to IAF at marketdevelopment(at)iafbc.ca.

-Following the successful completion of Part A, IAF staff will provide Part B(s) of the Application (Project Details Form) directly to eligible participants.
+Following the successful completion of the Program Eligibility Form (Part A), IAF staff will provide the Project Application (Part B) directly to eligible participants.